robvet/dapr-workshop/Assignment02/step-by-step.md

 ## Step 1: Start the VehicleRegistrationService with Dapr

 In assignment 1, you started all the services using `dotnet run`.
-When you want a Dapr sidecar to handle its communication, you must start the service using the Dapr CLI.
-When starting the service, you must provide values for a number of parameters:
+The services then communicated among each other using direct HTTP calls.
+To use Dapr for service communication, you'll need the Dapr CLI to start Dapr sidecars for each service.
+To do so, you'll need to provide values for a number of parameters:

 - The service needs a unique id which Dapr can use to find it.
 This is called the *app-id* (or application Id).
 You specify this with the `--app-id` flag on the command-line.

-- Each of the services listens on a different HTTP port for requests (to prevent port collisions on localhost).
+- Each service listens on a different HTTP port for requests (to prevent port collisions on localhost).
 You'll run the VehicleRegistrationService on port `6002`.
 You'll inform Dapr using the `--app-port` flag on the command-line.
 Doing so enables the Dapr sidecar to communicate with the service.

 - The service can communicate with the Dapr sidecar using  HTTP or gRPC.
-By default these ports are `3500` and `50001`.
-But to prevent confusion, you'll use different port numbers in the assignments.
+By default, Dapr listens on port `3500` and `50001`, respectively.
+But to prevent confusion, you'll use different port numbers in the lab assignments.
 To prevent port collisions on the local machine when running multiple services, you have to specify a unique HTTP and gRPC port per service.
 You specify this with the `--dapr-http-port` and `--dapr-grpc-port` flags on the command-line.
 Throughout the workshop, you will use the following ports:

   | Service                    | Application Port | Dapr sidecar HTTP port | Dapr sidecar gRPC port |
   | -------------------------- | ---------------- | ---------------------- | ---------------------- |